It pains me to think about how many potentially great business ideas fail because they are priced incorrectly.

 If it were only as simple as being the cheapest!
 This study performed by the good people at Kissmetrics analyzes the effect of implicit and explicit comparisons to arrive to this conclusion.
 Implicit comparisons occur when a customer takes the initiative to compare two or more products.
 Conversely, explicit comparisons are those that are specifically stated or brought up by the marketer or advertiser.

-Myth #2 Being Most Expensive Is Always Best
+Myth #2 Being the Most Expensive Is Always Best

 To the opposite end of the spectrum from the "cheapest" model, is setting your service as the most expensive right from the start.